 Composition

-The components of change (birth, deaths, or migration)
+The components of change (birth, death, or migration)

 The determinants and consequences of population change.